Rovak/Scalext/README.md

  * Direct API configuration using annotations
  * DSL for creating Ext JS objects

+## Roadmap

+ * Unit tests
+ * Support for more frameworks
+ * Expanding DSL

 ## Configuration

-Most settings can be configuredin the conf/application.conf file
+Most settings can be configured in the conf/application.conf file

 ### Direct API